csiro-crop-informatics/repset/README.md

 * `--mappers '^((?!bwa).)*$'` - evaluate all but this tool

 Other regular expressions can be specified to taylor the list of evaluated tools.

+# Computational resources

+Resources required for running the workflow can be substantial and will vary greatly depending on multiple factors, such as
+* input genomes sizes
+* simulated read coverage
+* number and choice of mappers evaluated
+* mapping mode(s) selected

+We have empirically derived simple functions to allow resource requests auto-scaling for key processes such as genome indexing and read mapping.
+These depend on either the reference size or the number of reads and were based on tools which were slowest or required the most memory.
+Clearly if e.g. a slower tool is added, these will need to be revised.
+However, failed tasks are re-submitted with increased resources as long as valid comparisons can be made between different tools' results.
+For that reason, CPUs and memory limits are not increased on re-submission of the mapping process but allowed maximum wall-clock time is.
+In the case of the indexing process, the initial time and memory limits are increased on each task re-submission as indexing performance is not well suited for comparisons anyway.
+For example, many indexing processes are single-threaded, in other cases it might make sense to skip the indexing process and allow for on-the-fly index generation.
+Input size based as well as re-submission based resource auto-scaling is subject to constraints which may need to be adjusted for particular compute environment either at run time (e.g.  `--max_memory 64.GB --max_cpus 32 --max_time 72.h`) or by editing (`conf/requirements.config`)[conf/requirements.config] where the dynamic scaling functions can also be adjusted.

 # Capturing results and run metadata